vedantwpatil/SecondBrain/6 - Atomic Notes/Group Anagrams.md

 ### Rough Work/Thought Process:

 Since we are trying to make anagrams, we need to count how many letters are in each word and group those words together.
-We should go through the list, count the letters in a [[HashMap|hashmap]] and then group all the words with the same amount of letters together.
+We should go through the list, count the letters in a [[Hash Tables|hashmap]] and then group all the words with the same amount of letters together.

 Not really sure on how to return the strings together
 ### Solution: